 Anthropology & Peace Studies

-Kristina Hook (anthropology & peace studies) earned an M.A. degree in international development and a graduate certificate in humanitarian assistance from the University of Denver’s Josef Korbel School of International Studies and a B.A. in anthropology from the University of Florida.
-She served as a Policy Officer in the U.S. Department of State’s Bureau of Conflict and Stabilization Operations and a Political/Economic Officer in a U.S. Embassy abroad.
+Kristina Hook (anthropology & peace studies) holds M.A. degrees in anthropology (2017) and in international development (2012) from the University of Notre Dame and the University of Denver’s Josef Korbel School of International Studies respectively.
+She also graduated summa cum laude and as a valedictorian of the University of Florida with a B.A. in anthropology.
+Prior to her doctoral studies, Kristina served as a policy officer in the U.S. Department of State’s Bureau of Conflict and Stabilization Operations and as a political/economic officer in a U.S. embassy abroad.
 In 2013, she was awarded a U.S. Presidential Management Fellowship.

 Director of Doctoral Studies